Distributed Nonconvex Optimization: Gradient-free Iterations and $\epsilon$-Globally Optimal Solution: Further Discussions and Applications

-For multivariate problems, the central idea of introducing polynomial approximation still \romannumeral1) offers a new perspective of representing possibly complicated objective functions by simple vectors of coefficients of approximations, which allows the distribution of the global optimization objective in networked systems, and \romannumeral2) fulfills the acquisition of approximate globally optimal solutions in a distributed and asymptotic manner.
+There remain two technical issues.
+The first is to find a systematic means of constructing $\hat{f}_i(x)$ of an appropriate degree that strictly meets the specified accuracy requirement \eqref{eq:approx_require}.
+The second is to reduce the costs of flops in local optimization due to hierarchical SDPs.
+Nonetheless, the central idea of introducing polynomial approximation can still \romannumeral1) offer a new perspective of representing complicated objective functions by simple vectors of coefficients of approximations, which allows the dissemination of the global objective in networked systems, and \romannumeral2) facilitate obtaining approximate globally optimal solutions in a distributed and asymptotic manner.
+Thanks to the modular structure of the algorithm, the new advances in polynomial approximation can be incorporated to better find approximate globally optimal solutions.